 Why else would you expect them to follow?

-In this article, I’m going to take you through five key social media optimisation tips to help you create a more effective social media strategy.
+In this article, I’m going to take you through five key social media optimisation tips.
+These tips will help you create a more effective social media strategy.

 Optimising Your Social Media Accounts